 An example of a tileable drain by Schluter Systems.
 You have a number of options for your drain finish.
 Oil rub Bronze, Brushed Nickel, or Stainless.
 As well a plethora of line drains.
 Check out the drains here.

 'Back buttering' is a pretty important step in the process which most installers skip.
-You put a thin layer of thin set on the back of the tile before you put it on the troweled section of the wall in order to ensure 100% coverage.
+You put a thin layer of thin set on the back of the tile before you put it on the troweled section of the wall in order to help ensure 100% coverage.
 This helps prevent 'hollow spots', cracked grout or in the worst cases, broken tile.

 Another aspect to a proper install is "burning in" your thin set.
 You take the flat side of your trowel and force the thin set onto your substrate.
 It allows for the thin set to make a connection at the molecular level.
 After this you apply the thin set with the gauged side of the trowel.
 "Burning it in" differentiates the pros from the amateurs.